Dutch units of measurement: Weight

 In 1816, the Netherlands and France were the only countries in the world that were using variations of the metric system.
 By the late 1860s, the German Zollverein and many other neighbouring countries had adopted the metric system, so in 1869 the modern names were adopted (Wet van 7 April 1869, Staatsblad No.57).
-A few of the older names remained officially in use, but they were eliminated when the system was further standardised by the 1937 Act on Weights and Measures (IJkwet), though the pond is now used colloquially to mean half a kilogram.
+A few of the older names remained officially in use, but they were eliminated when the system was further standardised by the 1937 Act on Weights and Measures (IJkwet).
+Nevertheless the ons and pond are still used colloquially to always mean respectively 100 grams and 500 grams.

 Modern metric system

 Today the Netherlands uses the International system of units (SI).

 Nomenclature

-The metric system in the Netherlands has virtually the same nomenclature as in English, except:
+The metric system in the Netherlands has virtually the same nomenclature as in English (to be noted that English got metre from French), except: